canguruhh/MetaverseTutorials/README.md

 touch testScript.js
 ```

-To interact with Metaverse using javascript you can interact with `mvs-blockchain-js` and `metaversejs`
+To interact with Metaverse using javascript you can interact with `mvs-blockchain-js` and `metaversejs`.

 For use in nodejs scripts, import `mvs-blockchain` from the `mvs-blockchain` folder, and require `metaversjs`.

-Inside the testscript, add
+Inside the testscript, add the following.
+You will be using the `blockchain` and `Metaverse` objects later in the other tutorials.

 ```
 //import mvs-blockchain-js